mahuntington/angular-notes/day3/README.md

 1. Have a subscriber act only after a pause in events from an observable
 1. Check for distinct events from an observable
 1. Create a service for an observable
+1. Format the content of the event being published

 ## Describe publish/subscribe model and how it relates to Observables